-COURSE: NURS 2547 TITLE: Professional Nursing Leadership CREDITS: 2

-PREREQUISITE: NURS 2540, NURS 2541, NURS 2542
+COURSE: NURS 2547 TITLE: Professional Nursing Leadership CREDITS: 2 PREREQUISITE: NURS 2540, NURS 2541, NURS 2542 DESCRIPTION: This is an online course that examine

 DESCRIPTION: This is an online course that examines the complexity and nursing judgment required of the professional nursing role and focuses on leadership and management, delegation and supervision, teaching, ethical and legal concepts and the use of informatics in the provision of evidenced-based nursing practice, and the processes of critical thinking and synthesis.
 This course focuses on the many roles of the professional nurse and builds on all previously learned concepts as the student develops their own art and science of nursing and professional identity.
 Current trends and issues in nursing will be researched and shared.
 Students also plan and initiate preparation for NCLEXRN.